Lady Gauchos cruise to easy 6-0 win over Norco

-The Saddleback women’s soccer team coasted to a 6-0 win against Norco College Tuesday at the Saddleback stadium.
+The Saddleback College women’s soccer team coasted to a 6-0 win against Norco College Tuesday at the Saddleback stadium.

 Norco College was only able to field eight players for the whole game, while Saddleback had their full squad available.
 The lady Gauchos took full advantage, dominating possession and barraging the opposing the goalkeeper with a total of 42 shots for the whole game compared to four shots from the Mustangs.